Your First Meeting

 After finding a meeting from the CoDA Meeting Locator, it is suggested you call the contact person to confirm the meeting date, time, and location.
 You may have noticed this person is identified by first name, and last initial.
 This follows the CoDA tradition of anonymity, which says that members are not identified to the world-at-large.
 They remain anonymous during meetings also, using only first names.
 Information shared at meetings is not discussed outside the meeting.
 These safeguards insure that all things shared are held in strict confidence and trust.

 Most meetings have between five and twenty-five people, and last one hour or one-and-a-half hours.
 Someone may welcome you to the group.
 Most meetings follow a format; the leader will read from it and ask volunteers to read different items.
-If you would like to see what a Basic Meeting Format looks like, please see the Meeting Starter Packet, page 36.
+If you would like to see what Basic Meeting Format looks like, please see the Meeting Handbook.